Bilbao’s Newest Park Is a Gem

 As Inhabitat writes, this is part of a larger movement in Bilbao:

-Situated between the districts of Txurdínaga and Otxarcoaga, Pau Casals Square is part of a series of projects that Bilbaohas undertaken to improve urban spaces in the city’s outlying areas,creating connections between different neighborhoods and increasing thequality of life for residents.
-These neighborhoods grew during thepost-war era, when they suffered from poor urban infrastructure anddisorderly planning, which created rocky unused spaces like this sitealong Jesus Galindez Avenue.
+Situated between the districts of Txurdínaga and Otxarcoaga, Pau Casals Square is part of a series of projects that Bilbao

 All those seemingly willy-nilly concete facets you see serve a purpose: The site is steep and rocky, and prone to landslides.
 Rather than razing it, ACXT preserved as much as they could and shored up the trickiest sections with concrete.